Racecourse Officials Strongly Condemn Violence After 50-Person Haydock Brawl

 Racecourse Officials Strongly Condemn Violence After 50-Person Haydock BrawlFebruary 17, 2019

-Officials from the Racecourse Association denounced those responsible for a mass brawl that occurred at Haydock Park Racecourse on Saturday.
+Officials from the Racecourse Association denounced those responsible for a mass brawl that occurred at Haydock Park Racecourse on Saturday in Merseyside, England.

 Per the Mirror's Keith Hamer and Alex Smith, the RCA addressed the fight in a statement on Sunday: